robj411/p2_drivers/code/costing/README.md

 We use $s=0$ to denote the business as usual (BAU) scenario, and $s=1$ for scenario S01, $s=2$ for scenario S02, and so on.

-## 2.1 BPSV advanced R&D
+## 2.1 BPSV advance R&D

 <!-- **These values match the spreadsheet results** -->

-Advanced R&D for BPSVs consists of Phase 0 (which we use to denote preclinical R&D), Phase 1 and Phase 2, for which we add up costs that depend on (a) the number of candidates, (b) the cost per phase for experienced (those with licensure experience) and inexperienced
+Advance R&D for BPSVs consists of Phase 0 (which we use to denote preclinical R&D), Phase 1 and Phase 2, for which we add up costs that depend on (a) the number of candidates, (b) the cost per phase for experienced (those with licensure experience) and inexperienced